SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 ## Issues that concerned VRBPAC members: conspiracy theories

 There were, of course, public comments.
-And some of them were wild and wooly accusations that vaccines permanently injure people, or the extreme canard that they contain aborted fetal cells (wildly false-to-fact), or bizarre assertions that the clinical trial enrolled only whites (it was carefully designed to have multiple ethnic groups and both genders adequately represented: 26% Latino, 10% Black).
+And some of them were wild and wooly accusations that vaccines permanently injure people (sigh), or the extreme canard that they contain aborted fetal cells (wildly false-to-fact), or bizarre assertions that the clinical trial enrolled only whites (it was carefully designed to have multiple ethnic groups and both genders adequately represented: 26% Latino, 10% Black).